SPARC-FAIR-Codeathon/2025-team-D/tutorials/tutorial-3.md

     - Step 2: find and copy the `api server endpoint url`, then go to the `chatbot client` folder `src/components/ChatInterface.vue line 200`, replace the server url to your one.
     - Step 3: you can do wantever developments for this client.
     - Step 4: after you modify it, you can commit and push to your Github repo.
-    - Step 5: copy your repo url then follow the [Tutorial 1: Registering your plugin on the cloud-based development environment](./tutorial-1.md#2-registering-your-plugin-on-the-sparc-plugins-cloud-based-development-environment) sections to host the plugin in SPARC Portal.
+    - Step 5: copy your repo url and then Go to the [SPARC Portal](http://130.216.217.115:3000/)
+    - then follow the [Tutorial 1: Registering your plugin on the cloud-based development environment](./tutorial-1.md#2-registering-your-plugin-on-the-sparc-plugins-cloud-based-development-environment) sections to host the plugin in SPARC Portal.

+---

+## 4. Results

+Once you deploy the plugin successfully in SPARC portal, you will see like these:

 ---

 [← Back to Tutorials List](../README.md#tutorials-for-creating-new-plugins)